-- 13.27.
-Policy LP1 (Settlement Hierarchy) restricts development outside the defined settlement boundaries to that which is demonstrably essential to the effective operation of local agriculture, horticulture, forestry, outdoor recreation and access to natural greenspace, transport or utility services, or minerals or waste development in accordance with the separate Cambridgeshire and Peterborough Minerals and Waste Local Plan (2021). - 13.28.
-Policy LP1 also includes a frontage infill policy: the Policies Map identifies areas of land on the edge of settlements that could be suitable for 1 or 2 plots. - 13.29.
-National Policy also sets out other exception to development which adjoins a village boundary such as entry level exception sites and rural exception sites.
+13.27 Policy LP1 (Settlement Hierarchy) restricts development outside the defined settlement boundaries to that which is demonstrably essential to the effective operation of local agriculture, horticulture, forestry, outdoor recreation and access to natural greenspace, transport or utility services, or in accordance with Policy LP1 Part C - Frontage Development.
+Or minerals or waste development in accordance with the separate Cambridgeshire and Peterborough Minerals and Waste Local Plan (2021).

+13.28 National Policy also sets out other exception to development which adjoins a village boundary such as entry level exception sites and rural exception sites.
 Paragraph 72 of the NPPF states:

-'Local planning authorities should support the development of entry-level exception sites, suitable for first time buyers (or those looking to rent their first home), unless the need for such homes is already being met within the authority's area.
+"Local planning authorities should support the development of entry-level exception sites, suitable for first time buyers (or those looking to rent their first home), unless the need for such homes is already being met within the authority's area.
 These sites should be on land which is not already allocated for housing and should:

-- a) comprise of entry-level homes that offer one or more types of affordable housing as defined in Annex 2 of this Framework; and - b) be adjacent to existing settlements, proportionate in size to them, not compromise the protection given to areas or assets of particular importance in this Framework, and comply with any local design policies and standards'. - 13.30.
-This can include First Home exception sites.
-Footnote 35 of the NPPF explains that 'entry-level exception sites should not be larger than one hectare in size or exceed 5% of the size of the existing settlement'. - 13.31.
-Rural exception sites are small sites for affordable housing in perpetuity where sites would not normally be used for housing.
+- a) comprise of entry-level homes that offer one or more types of affordable housing as defined in Annex 2 of this Framework; and - b) be adjacent to existing settlements, proportionate in size to them, not compromise the protection given to areas or assets of particular importance in this Framework, and comply with any local design policies and standards." - 13.29 This can include First Home exception sites.
+Footnote 35 of the NPPF explains that 'entry-level exception sites should not be larger than one hectare in size or exceed 5% of the size of the existing settlement'. - 13.30 Rural exception sites are small sites for affordable housing in perpetuity where sites would not normally be used for housing.
 Rural exception sites seek to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.
-A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding. - 13.32.
-Policy LP12 supports entry-level exception sites and rural exception in appropriate locations adjoining existing settlements.
+A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding. - 13.31 Policy LP12 supports entry-level exception sites and rural exception in appropriate locations adjoining existing settlements.